General Questions Technical Specifications Features and Options Power Sources IPAF Training Operation and Safety Knowledge Hub

 What is horizontal outreach and how does basket load affect it?

 Horizontal outreach is the maximum distance the platform can extend horizontally from the base.
 The maximum outreach is often dependent on the load in the basket; greater outreach is usually achievable with lighter loads.
-Most manufacturers provide outreach diagrams showing capacity at different extension points.
+Most manufacturers like Hinowa, CMC, and Teupen provide outreach diagrams showing capacity at different extension points.

 What is platform/basket capacity and how many people can it hold?